 Italy held a parliamentary election on February 24-25, 2013, following the resignation of Prime Minister Mario Monti on December 21, 2012.
 The Italian Parliament is currently elected under a proportional representation electoral system first used in the April 9-10, 2006 legislative election.
-This system replaced the electoral system adopted in 1993, under which three-quarters of the seats in both houses of Parliament - the Senate and the Chamber of Deputies - were filled by plurality voting in single member districts, while the remaining seats were distributed by proportional representation.
+This system - which last December was declared unconstitutional by Italy's Constitutional Court - replaced the electoral system adopted in 1993, under which three-quarters of the seats in both houses of Parliament - the Senate and the Chamber of Deputies - were filled by plurality voting in single member districts, while the remaining seats were distributed by proportional representation.
 The systems used in Senate and Chamber elections from 1994 to 2001 are described here, along with an overview of the proportional systems previously used in Italian legislative elections, and the new electoral systems introduced in December 2005.

 National- and regional/district-level results are available here (and also in CSV format) for the following Senate and Chamber elections:

 The election statistics presented in this space come from official reports and data files issued by the Ministry of the Interior.

 The Parliament of the Italian Republic consists of a lower house, the Chamber of Deputies, and an upper house, the Senate, both directly elected by universal adult suffrage and with equal powers.
 Both houses are elected for a five-year term of office.
 The voting age in Italy is eighteen years for Chamber elections, and twenty-five for Senate elections.
 Governments must enjoy majority support in both houses of Parliament in order to remain in office.